HMS-Core/hms-nearby-demo/NearbyFriends/README.md

 ## Procedure
 * Installation

-1.Register as a developer.
+1. Register as a developer.
 Register a [HUAWEI account](https://developer.huawei.com/consumer/en/).

-2.Create an app.
+2. Create an app.
 Create an app and enable Nearby Service by referring the [Nearby Service Preparations](https://developer.huawei.com/consumer/en/doc/development/HMS-Guides/nearby-service-preparation).

-3.Build the demo.
+3. Build the demo.
 To build this demo, please first import the demo in the Android Studio (3.x+).
 Then download the file "agconnect-services.json" of the app on AGC, and add the file to the app root directory(\app) of the demo.
 Please refer to the Chapter [Integrating HMS SDK](https://developer.huawei.com/consumer/en/doc/development/HMS-Guides/nearby-service-integratesdk) of the Development Guide.
 Prepare two Huawei phones, and install this app by adb command to phones.